 After wearing the shirts for five straight days, we asked the guys to rate the shirt they got, here are their final thoughts and raitings.

 I’ll start by saying that we, in the Placeit Blog team, were very excited to do this experiment.
 We’ve been writing for so long on print-on-demand sites and the benefits they have for our users that we wanted to be a part of the discussion and bring you valuable information.
 We hope these print-on-demand site reviews help you decide which one is the best fit for your designs.
-Once you succeed selling your designs on t-shirts you should go ahead and expand your product line!
+Once you succeed in selling your designs on your t-shirt business you should go ahead and expand your product line!
 If you don’t have your official logo, make sure to create it.
 Make a strong brand.
 As always, if you have any questions or would like to know specifics we might’ve missed, don’t hesitate to leave us a comment.